liubingru66/BIMcoder/README.md

 - Questions are **more conversational and less structured**, requiring models to infer missing information.
 - Aims to test a model’s ability to handle vague or loosely defined BIM-related queries.

+## Fine-Tuning and Experimentation

+### 1. Fine-Tuning Process
+The fine-tuning experiments were conducted on the **Baidu Qianfan Large Model Platform**.
+The specific training parameters are detailed in the accompanying research paper.
+Fine-tuning was performed using **Supervised Fine-Tuning (SFT)** on the training set to adapt the model for BIM-specific SQL query generation.

+### 2. Experiment Validation
+Model performance was evaluated using two key metrics:
+- **Exact Match Accuracy**: Measures the percentage of queries that exactly match the standard query structure.
+- **Execution Match Accuracy**: Measures the percentage of queries that can be successfully executed on **BIMserver**, even if they differ from the standard query structure.

+Detailed results and analysis can be found in the research paper.

 ## Usage
 The dataset is intended for **fine-tuning and testing large language models** on **BIM-specific NL2SQL tasks**.
 Users can: